-The Camino de Santiago or the Way of St.James is a network of pilgrimage to the tomb of Apotles St.James in Santiago de Compostela.
-Walking the Camino is a lifetime experience.
-One of the best things about it is that anybody can do it.
-You don’t have to be an experienced hiker or super athlete to walk it.
 Camino de Santiago has many different route options from a short 120 km walk to the long and challenging 800 km and even 1000 km routes.
 Depending on how much time you have, what you want to see, and how far you can walk you can choose any of the existing routes.
 I must warn you the Camino might be addictive, many people come back again and again after completing their first route.

-The Way of St.James routes that we’ve completed:
+The Camino de Santiago that we’ve completed:

 Watch our YouTube video about things to know before walking the Camino de Santiago